The International Academic Forum: Awards

 IAFOR runs three arts awards, each aiming to promote and nurture activity in their respective media.

 IAFOR Documentary Photography Award

 Launched in 2015, the IAFOR Documentary Photography Award is an international photography contest that seeks to support the professional development of emerging documentary photographers and photojournalists through mentorship, equipment and monetary rewards for winners.
-The Award is judged by a panel of leading professionals in the fields of documentary photography and photojournalism, including its Founding Judge, Dr Paul Lowe.
+The Award is judged by a panel of leading professionals in the fields of documentary photography and photojournalism, including its Founding Judge, Paul Lowe.
 Guest judges have included Ed Kashi, Simon Roberts, Simon Norfolk, Emma Bowkett, Monica Allende, Jocelyn Bain Hogg, Maria Teresa Salvati, Ziyah Gafić, Poulomi Basu and Jenny Matthews.
 The Creative Director of the Award is Thaddeus Pope.

 The IAFOR Documentary Photography Award has been supported by World Press Photo, British Journal of Photography, Metro Imaging, MediaStorm, Think Tank Photo, London College of Communication (University of the Arts London), RMIT University, The Centre for Documentary Practice, and the Medill School of Journalism.